 The only real functional limitation of soda bottles is that they’re no good for holding hot water, but if you need that capability switching to a Platypus reservoir is an even more weight efficient alternative.

 For example, a 2 liter Platypus bottle ($.95) weighs 1.2 ounces and a 3 liter Platypus weighs just 1.5 ounces.
 Both are safe to use with hot water, stand up by themselves on flat surfaces like regular bottles, but fold up flat when empty.
-They have a #7 recycle designation like Nalgene bottles, but last for years with proper cleaning and storage.

 Whatever you decide, ditch your Nalgene bottles.
 They’re just not worth the extra pack weight.